giltho/ocaml-lsp-implementation/README.md

-# Librarie to build language server protocols using OCaml
+# Library to build language server protocols using OCaml